nathanmurfy/ProgressTrackerCapstone/README.md

 Line 18 is where I am staring my class that will hold all my exercises.
 I have made an array list to hold all the exercises and have split them into separate muscle groups.
 I am trying to think of a way to put them into separate Lists and still be able to call them together, because you usually train more than one muscle group for the day.

+In TrainingExercises.java I made my getters and setters.
+I also added the body part category to see if I could do that as well.
+I will be using the getters and setters in the main to retrieve the information from the user about what reps, sets, weights, body part and the name of exercise they did.